wattahay/cli-game-scripts/README.md

 ### Best Terminals

-* Terminal Emulator Ranking
+1. xfce4-terminal
-	* xfce4-terminal - Liberation Mono - Tango Color Scheme
+2. guake
-	* guake - Liberation Mono - Tango Color Scheme
+3. gnome-terminal
-	* gnome-terminal - Liberation Mono - Tango Color Scheme
+4. konsole
-	* konsole
+5. xterm
-	* xterm
+6. "uxterm" (lxterm)
-	* "uxterm" (lxterm)
+7. "Terminator" (x-terminal-emulator)

-	* "Terminator" (x-terminal-emulator)
+* Have not tried Wayland terminals yet

  Most terminals have profiles you can create for individual applications.